 Asbestos in Talc: What You Need to Know

-Though cosmetic talc has been on the market for over a hundred years, many of talc’s adverse health effects have only recently come to light, due in large part to the diligent work of consumer advocates such as Levy Konigsberg.
+Though cosmetic talc, or talcum powder, has been on the market for over 100 years, many of talc’s adverse health effects have only recently come to light.
+This is due in large part to the diligent work of consumer advocates, such as Levy Konigsberg.

 Mesothelioma, a cancer caused by asbestos exposure affecting different areas of the body, does not only affect those who worked outside the home.
 Every year, men and women who did not work in jobs traditionally associated with asbestos are diagnosed with this rare disease.
 Scarier still, many men and women with mesothelioma don’t know what types of products, such as talc, may have exposed them to asbestos in their own homes.

-Information on asbestos-contamination of cosmetic talc first came to light decades ago.
+Information on asbestos contamination of cosmetic talc first came to light decades ago.
 Testing conducted on off-the-shelf talcum powder products in the 1960s, which was then published, revealed the probability of contamination in cosmetic talc products.
 The Federal Food and Drug Administration (FDA) then began its own testing to determine which products or talc suppliers might be exposing consumers to asbestos.

 By 1972, the FDA’s testing revealed 59 popular cosmetic talc products with likely asbestos contamination, including brands/manufacturers such as:

 - Cashmere Bouquet

 - Avon Unforgettable